Leaving an Abusive Relationship with No Money

 4. Take care of yourself

-Eat well, exercise, and get enough sleep so that you can stay healthy and be as strong as possible.
 The abuse will not end the minute you walk out of the door.
-It continues long after you leave and a war of attrition begins.
+It continues long after you leave the abusive relationship, and a war of attrition begins.
 Your health and well-being are therefore important for the long game.

 5. Visit a lawyer

-- they will lie to avoid maintenance payments at all costs including hiding their assets and claiming poverty
+- They will lie to avoid maintenance payments at all costs, including hiding their assets and claiming poverty

 Ask your divorce attorney how to acquire a restraining order, especially if you are involved with a narcissist who is physically abusive.

-Please be warned that lawyers can be very expensive and the costs can mount very quickly.
-So check with the lawyer beforehand regarding costs as this will avoid a nasty surprise when your legal bill arrives.
+Please be warned that lawyers can be very expensive, and the costs can mount very quickly.
+So check with the lawyer beforehand regarding costs, as this will avoid a nasty surprise when your legal bill arrives.

 6. Prepare activities for when you go No Contact